Prenuptial & Post Nuptial Agreements

 • The agreement must be signed by both spouses.

 Additionally, if it comes time to enforce the agreement, the facts and circumstances of the marriage and/or both individuals cannot have changed so much as to make enforcement unreasonable or significantly unfair to one spouse.
+Michigan courts have discretion when enforcing prenuptial agreements, especially when the parties’ financial conditions have changed.
+A qualified lawyer can help ensure an agreement is enforceable when appropriate.

 A postnuptial agreement is similar to a prenuptial agreement, except signed after the marriage.
 Historically, postnuptial agreements have not always been upheld, as at common law, agreements in anticipation of divorce were not enforceable as being against public policy favoring marriage.
 However, recent court decisions have begun to unwind that prohibition.